What's Good for the Goose: Production

-There was also a German dubbed version of the film which bears the title Öfter mal was Junges!!
-This version is 27 minutes shorter than the UK version running to 75 minutes instead of 102 minutes.
+There was also a German dubbed version of the film titled Öfter mal was Junges!!
+This is 27 minutes shorter than the UK version running to 75 minutes instead of 102 minutes.
 It contains alternative longer versions of the hotel bedroom scenes in which Sally Geeson is topless rather than remaining in her bra as she does in the UK print (which is the generally available version).
 The text in the opening credits is completely redone in German over the same unfettered film sequence as in the UK version meaning it must have been prepared concurrently.